aranyaksamui/ml-playground/README.md

 1. Navigate to the `notebooks/` directory.
 2. Select the notebook you want to explore.
-3. Open it directly in Google Colab or download it in your local Jupyter Notebook setup to run or edit the code.
+3. Open it directly in Google Colab or Jupyter Notebook to run or edit the code.